theangrydev/business-flows/README.md

 ## Releases
 ### 5.0.0
 * Validation revamp.
-Helper `FieldValidator` for field validation, a new `Validator` type, `PotentialFailure.failures` helper method and `ValidationPath` helper methods
+Helper `FieldValidator` for field validation, a new `Validator` type, `PotentialFailure.failures` helper method and `ValidationPath` helper methods.
+This change is not backwards compatible

 ### 4.0.3
 * Updated javadoc and license headers